 To prepare the quinoa, bring the water to a boil and stir in the quinoa.
 Cover the pot, reduce the heat, and simmer the quinoa until the liquid has been absorbed (about 20-25 minutes).

 Next, add a can of your favorite chili beans to the mixture to make it flavorful and chunky.
 Add cumin seeds or ground cumin to your mixture if you want more chili flavor.
-Many find that cumin seed provides a more intense flavor than ground cumin.
+You’ll likely find that cumin seed provides a more intense flavor than ground cumin.

 Add the mixture to taco shells, add your toppings and hot sauce, and enjoy healthy, planet-friendly meatless tacos.
 Store the rest of the mixture in a glass container in the fridge and you’ll have a quick way to make tacos for several days.